-You might wonder why domestic cats are on this list but for most people, if they own chickens there is a chance that they are very animal friendly and have a pet cat (Read More – Can Chickens Eat Cat Food?).
+You might wonder why domestic cats are on this list but for most people, if they own chickens there is a chance that they are very animal-friendly and have a pet cat (Read More – Can Chickens Eat Cat Food?).

-The size of the domestic cat makes her dangerous for your little chicks, but they are not a big threat for a larger adult chickens.
-Unlike dogs, it is the nature of a cat to hunt and that is why cats are dangerous for rabbits, parrots and even some dogs.
+The size of the domestic cat makes her dangerous for your little chicks, but they are not a big threat to a larger adult chicken.
+Unlike dogs, it is the nature of a cat to hunt and that is why cats are dangerous for rabbits, parrots, and even some dogs.

 An interesting fact about cats is that if they have the opportunity to hunt the chicks, they will kill more chicks and if it is your cat it may bring you some of them as a gift.

-Depends on the type of skunk, they can attack your chickens but for most them if they enter your coop they will eat the eggs.
-As the coyote skunks are mostly found in North America.
+Depending on the type of skunk, they can attack your chickens but for most of them, if they enter your coop they will eat the eggs.
+As coyote skunks are mostly found in North America.

 Hawks are maybe the most dangerous birds you can find, their claws and their beak are very strong and they are able to rip through the skin of almost every mammal.

-What makes them very proficient hunters is that they are able to see from very long distances, and when they register some pray from a distance they have time to adapt and perform a strategic attack on it.
+What makes them very proficient hunters are that they are able to see from very long distances, and when they register some prey from a distance they have time to adapt and perform a strategic attack on it.

-A smart and efficient way for you keep your chicken safe from hawks is to add a metal grid on top of your coop.
-You can recognize a hawk from the dark brown color of their feathers and the widespread of their wings.
+A smart and efficient way for you to keep your chicken safe from hawks is to add a metal grid on top of your coop.
+You can recognize a hawk from the dark brown color of its feathers and the widespread of its wings.

-Foxes are the most recognizable enemy of the chicken owners, they are quick, witty and adaptable, which makes them very efficient in their hunt.
+Foxes are the most recognizable enemy of chicken owners, they are quick, witty, and adaptable, which makes them very efficient in their hunt.

-They mostly attack in the night but do not be surprised to see a fox hunting in the day, especially during the spring time when they gather for their young ones.
-Except from their natural hunting skills what makes the fox hard to catch is the way it resembles a dog.
+They mostly attack at night but do not be surprised to see a fox hunting in the day, especially during the springtime when they gather for their young ones.
+Except for their natural hunting skills what makes the fox hard to catch is the way it resembles a dog.

-From the color to the formation of its head the similarities with the dogs are obvious, but there is also one big difference between these two species and that is the tail.
-Foxes have a much bigger tail than the dog.
+From the color to the formation of its head, the similarities with the dogs are obvious, but there is also one big difference between these two species and that is the tail.
+Foxes have a much bigger tail than dogs.

 Raccoons are maybe the most intelligent of all the animals that are dangerous for your poultry.
 They are highly adaptable in a human environment and their size makes them very fast and proficient in their hunts.

-Don’t let their size fool you, although small raccoons make up with their viciousness.
-Raccoons are known to mutilate their pray, or in this case the chickens.
+Don’t let their size fool you, although small raccoons make up for their viciousness.
+Raccoons are known to mutilate their prey, or in this case the chickens.
 They will execute a fast surprise attack on your chickens and will try to remove the heads or legs of your chickens with their first bite.

-After the domestic cats, snakes are the chicken predators that most adaptable to different habitats.
+After the domestic cats, snakes are the chicken predators that are most adaptable to different habitats.

-They usually have darker colors of the skin so in wet outside places they are very hard to notice, and for most of the types of snakes their movements are very quiet and most likely not recognizable for someone that is not focusing on it.
+They usually have darker colors of the skin so in wet outside places they are very hard to notice, and for most types of snakes, their movements are very quiet and most likely not recognizable for someone that is not focusing on it.